The Impact of the Climate Crisis on Animals

 As Gwynn Mackellen, a California recycling consultant, who is based in California voices, “I work in the waste industry, and our waste is the downstream of people.
 It’s not people being bad; it’s just the effects of people.
 Just as it’s not only bad people deforesting, the trees are being cut down on our behalf.
 Plastic waste is being dumped and minerals are being mined not because of bad people, but because of people.
 Having fewer of us, there will be less of those effects.”

-Human population growth is exponential, meaning that every single person has the ability to make a significant impact by recognizing that the biggest negative or positive environmental impact you can have will directly relate to your choice of whether you choose to replicate yourself or not, respectively, and by how many.
+Human population growth is exponential, meaning that every single person has the ability to make a significant impact by recognizing that the biggest negative or positive environmental impact you can have will directly relate to your choice of whether you choose to have a biological child or not.
 While this is by far the most impactful decision you can make to combat climate change on behalf of animals, there are also other things you can do, or strive to do including living a car-free lifestyle, not flying, and eating plant-based foods.
-We can and should all work together to all do our very best to combat climate change so every species can have a bright future.
+We can and should all work together to all do our very best to combat the climate crisis so every species can have a bright future.